syed038/DataScience-SegMind-Customer-Personality-Analysis/README.md.txt

-# Customer Personality Analysis & Targeted Marketing - DATA SCIENCE Project.
+# SegMind Customer Personality Analysis & Targeted Marketing - DATA SCIENCE Project.

 This project performs customer segmentation using KMeans clustering based on demographics and spending behavior.
 It helps businesses target the right customers and personalize marketing campaigns.